akingdom/akingdom.github.io/articles/AK_on_Jane_Austen.md

 ---

 MIT LICENSE or CC-BY.
 Andrew Kingdom 2024.
-AK
+AK - Both images created after much research and effort, generated using AI tool but the artworks are mine.